SoA-UET/frontend-core-portal/docs/services/core/S03_Knowledge_Service.md

 ### S02 Consultant AI Agent

-[A01](../../api_groups/A01.md) - Send validated knowledge updates to the AI Agent
+[A01](../../api_groups/A01.md) - Send validated knowledge updates to the AI Agent whenever knowledge is updated

 ### S05 Knowledge Validator Service

 [A08](../../api_groups/A08.md) - Receives validated knowledge from S05 for storage

-### S08 Metrics Service

-[A18](../../api_groups/A18.md) - Report knowledge operations metrics to S08

-### S11 Partner Local Knowledge Service

-S11 may send partner-local metrics to S03 or to the partner's metrics pipeline; partner metrics are not transported via `A08`.

 ## The Flow

-1. **Receive Validated Knowledge** (via A08): The service receives validated knowledge from S05 Knowledge Validator Service containing telecom service information (packages, pricing, features, etc.)

-2. **Store Knowledge**: Store the validated knowledge in the Knowledge Database (vector database + structured database)

-4. **Index for Search**: Update search indices and embeddings for efficient retrieval

-5. **Send Metrics** (via A08): Report knowledge update metrics to the Metrics Service

-6. **Return Success Response**: Acknowledge the successful update to the requesting service
+### Main Flow: Store Validated Knowledge

+Steps:

+1. S05 Knowledge Validator Service sends validated knowledge data to S03 via RabbitMQ (using API A08).
+The event includes the SeaweedFS file ID where the knowledge data is stored.
+2. S03 retrieves the knowledge data from SeaweedFS using the provided file ID.
+3. S03 processes the knowledge data and stores it into its internal database (MongoDB).
+4. S03 sends the updated knowledge to S02 Consultant AI Agent via API A01 to update the AI's knowledge base.

 If it fails at any stage, the whole process fails.
 That is, immediately return error with the